containernetworking/cni/CONVENTIONS.md

 A plugin can define any additional fields it needs to work properly.
 It is expected that it will return an error if it can't act on fields that were expected or where the field values were malformed.

-This method of passing information to a plugin is recommended when the information has specific meaning to the plugin that it's passed to and when the plugin should act on it or return an error if it can't.
+This method of passing information to a plugin is recommended when the following conditions hold
+* The configuration has specific meaning to the plugin (i.e. it's not just general meta data)
+* the plugin is expected to act on the configuration or return an error if it can't

 Dynamic information (i.e. data that a runtime fills out) should be placed in a `runtime_config` section.